ONLYOFFICE/docspace-api-sdk-typescript/docs/PeopleSearchApi.md

-let invitedByMe: boolean; //Specifies whether the user is invited by the current user or not. (optional) (default to undefined) let inviterId: string; //The inviter ID. (optional) (default to undefined) let area: Area; //The filter area. (optional) (default to undefined)
+let invitedByMe: boolean; //Specifies whether the user is invited by the current user or not. (optional) (default to undefined) let inviterId: string; //The inviter ID. (optional) (default to undefined) let area: Area; //The filter area. (optional) (default to undefined) let count: number; //The maximum number of items to be retrieved in the response. (optional) (default to undefined) let startIndex: number; //The zero-based index of the first item to be retrieved in a filtered result set. (optional) (default to undefined) let sortBy: string; //Specifies the property or field name by which the results should be sorted. (optional) (default to undefined) let sortOrder: SortOrder; //The order in which the results are sorted. (optional) (default to undefined) let filterSeparator: string; //Represents the separator used to split filter criteria in query parameters. (optional) (default to undefined) let filterValue: string; //The search text used to filter results based on user input. (optional) (default to undefined)

 const { status, data } = await apiInstance.getSimpleByFilter(
     employeeStatus,